 However, merely sharing goals with your employees is not enough.
 Goal setting should be an ongoing process.

-Continuously communicate your goals to remote employees using communication tools and make sure they fully grasp the objectives.
+Continuously communicate your goals to remote employees using digital communication tools and make sure they fully grasp the objectives.

 2. Flexibility for diverse preferences